 There was zero seating in the original kitchen, but now the large island provides three additional seats perfect for casual gatherings or grabbing breakfast in the morning.

 It's always a treat to walk with our clients through such a major transformation.
-As designers, we know how great an impact our homes have on daily lives, and we're honored to get the chance day after day to improve the wellbeing of our clients!
+As a designer, I know how great an impact our homes have on daily lives, and I'm honored to get the chance day after day to improve the wellbeing of our clients!

-Are you ready to take on a home makeover?
-We'd love to be your design team.
-Click here to tell us about your project and someone from our team will reach out in 1-2 business days.
+Are you ready to take on a kitchen makeover?
+LFID works with clients throughout west and southeast Michigan, and we pride ourselves in creating bespoke, people-centered spaces.
+We'd love to be your design team!
+Click here to tell us about your project.

 #kitchenremodel #GrandRapidsinteriordesign #LaurenFigueroaDesigns #Michiganinteriordesign #Michigankitchenremodel #grandrapidskitchenremodel #CompleteFlooringandInteriors #StylesStoneDesign #ShawFlooring #ShadesofLight #modernkitchen #hostingspaces #openfloorplan #openkitchenspace